 Step 9: Once the oven is fully preheated, remove the scones from the oven and brush with heavy cream, and sprinkle with coarse sugar.
 Bake the gluten-free scones at 375F for 23-26 minutes until golden brown and a toothpick inserted into the center of the drop scone comes out clean (If you use a digital thermometer the internal temperature should be 200F)

-Step 10: Remove the scones from the oven and allow for them to cool on the sheet tray for 5-10 minutes before transferring them to a cooling rack to cool completely.
+Step 10: Remove the scones from the oven and allow them to cool on the sheet tray for 5-10 minutes before transferring them to a cooling rack to cool completely.
 Serve them either warm or once fully cooled top them with maple icing before serving.
 Enjoy!

 How to make Maple Icing